CGS-IITKGP/mailing-scripts/README.md

 # Mailing Automation Scripts

-Automates the mailing process for KOSS during various events like KWoC and selections.
+Automates the mailing process for CGS Events

 > **Warning** Always do a test run before using the scripts, there are many things which might go wrong and we can't afford sending broken/incorrect mails to the reciepients.

 ### How to use